-If a request is submitted for a service for which precertification is not required, the provider will receive a response stating that precertification is not required.
+If a request is submitted for a service for which prior authorization is not required, the provider will receive a response stating that prior authorization is not required.
 This is not an approval or a guarantee of payment.
 Claims for services are subject to all plan provisions, limitations and patient eligibility at the time services are rendered.